vandiel01/QuestChecker/README.md

 ## Future Feature/Thoughts?
 	-Add option to open/close 'Have Chain'
-	-Tweak the List to make it clickable on 'Have Chain' -Add Abliity to see "StoryLines" that Bliz has hidden from us in API -Add Ability to see ALL the quest that you have completed on THIS particular toon -
+	-Tweak the List to make it clickable on 'Have Chain' (with frame???)
-	-Any new reasonable ideas are welcome :)
+	-Add Abliity to see "StoryLines" that Bliz has hidden from us in API -Add Ability to see ALL the quest that you have completed on THIS particular toon -Any new reasonable ideas are welcome :)

 ## Image Samples